fabianishere/brainfuck/README.markdown

 ```

 ## Examples
-Look in the `examples` directory for a large amount of brainfuck examples.
+The [examples/](/examples) directory contains a large amount of
+brainfuck example programs.
+We have tried to attribute the original
+authors of these programs where possible.

 ## Getting the source
 Download the source code by running the following code in your command prompt: